Hedgehogs: much-loved mystery mammals

 Hands down, the hedgehog is one of our best-loved mammals.
 But despite latest scientific studies it remains a creature of considerable mystery.

 Hedgehogs have been having a hard time in recent years, and the British population is thought to have fallen from around 35 million 60 years ago to a mere 1.5 million today.
 This is bad news, as they are the gardener’s friends since they consume many pests including centipedes and slugs.
 If there are hedgehogs in your area (they tend to be absent where badgers are numerous) they are easily encouraged, coming regularly for food.
-They will eat anything from peanuts to bread but we especially recommend I Love Hedgehogs™, our hand-mixed blend whose popularity has been confirmed by hedgehogs throughout Britain.
+We especially recommend I Love Hedgehogs™, our hand-mixed blend whose popularity has been confirmed by hedgehogs throughout Britain.

 It’s unusual to see hedgehogs about by day since they’re nocturnal; daylight encounters usually indicate a sick animal.
 It is equally rare to see two adults together except when mating, as they are solitary creatures.
 The youngsters only remain with their mother for five or six weeks.